ibm-cloud-docs/openwhisk/pkg_composer.md

     ```
     {: pre}

 {{site.data.keyword.openwhisk}} executes the code that you deployed as a special action.
-For more information, see the documentation on [conductor actions](https://github.com/apache/incubator-openwhisk/blob/master/docs/conductors.md).
+For more information, see the documentation on [conductor actions](https://github.com/apache/incubator-openwhisk/blob/master/docs/conductors.md){: external}.

 ## Extending sequences with Composer
 {: #extending}